-This solenoid value is a switching value that opens when energized.
-Proper operation of this value can be checked on the LED display and by the switching sound.
+This solenoid valve is a switching valve that opens when energized.
+Proper operation of this valve can be checked on the LED display and by the switching sound.

 Do not give an impact from outside, as the outer hull will be deformed leading to the malfunction of the inner valve.